The Orchard Nursery

 Microgreens have a denser nutritional value than when they are full grown plants.
 They are packed with vitamins and minerals such as, A, B, C, E, and K, calcium, iron, magnesium, phosphorus, potassium, and zinc.
 It just takes a little sprinkled on your sandwiches, pastas, and soups to add a boost of nutrition to your day.

-We grow a variety of microgreens and shoots that are available at our Farm Store.
-This season, you can also find them select days at the Heartland Meadows Farm at 208 Virginia St , New Meadows, Idaho.
+We grow a variety of microgreens and shoots that are available at our Farm Store. and at the New Meadows Community Farmers Market Jul-Oct.

 Some of the microgreens we grow